-The Kentucky Women's Cancer Screening Program is a federally funded, public health program providing free or low-cost breast and cervical cancer screening and diagnositic services to eligibe women in Kentucky.
+The Kentucky Women's Cancer Screening Program is a federally funded public health program providing free or low-cost breast and cervical cancer screening and diagnostic services to eligible women in Kentucky.
 Services like mammograms and Pap tests are offered through local health departments and participating clinics around the state.

 Women ages 21 and older

-Houldhold income at or below 250 percent of the federal poverty level
+Household income at or less than 250 percent of the federal poverty level

-No health insurance including Medicaid and Medicacre Part B
+No health insurance including Medicaid and Medicare Part B

 Where do I find a provider?

 KWCSP providers are located across the commonwealth.
 To find the provider nearest you call toll free (844) 249-0708